yolk/valvat/README.md

       :address=>"1ST & 2ND FLOOR ,GORDON HOUSE ,BARROW STREET ,DUBLIN 4"
     } or false or nil

 According to EU law, or at least as Austria sees it, it's mandatory to verify the VAT number of every new customer, but also to check the VAT number periodicaly.
-To prove that you have checked the VAT number, the VIES Web service can return a `request_identifier`.
+To prove that you have checked the VAT number, the web service can return a `request_identifier`.

 To receive a `request_identifier` you need to pass your own VAT number in the options hash.
 In this example, Google (VAT IE6388047V) is checking the validity of eBays VAT number (LU21416127)